 1. Your computer is stable when performing low-intensity tasks

-If your computer runs perfectly fine when you are checking emails or browsing the internet, but starts to play up when gaming, you may very well have an overheating component.
+If your computer runs perfectly fine when checking emails or browsing the internet but starts playing up when gaming, you may have an overheating component.

 2. Graphical artifacts

-If you notice that some artifacts are making their way onto your screen during gameplay, it’s very likely that your graphics card is overheating.
+If you notice some artifacts on your screen during gameplay, your graphics card is likely overheating.

-And by artifacts, I mean anything that you wouldn’t see normally.
-Like extra lines, blocks of graphics that look like they don’t belong in the scene, or patches of various colors.
+And by artifacts, I mean anything you wouldn’t normally see, like extra lines, blocks of graphics that look like they don’t belong in the scene, or patches of various colors.

 3. Crash to desktop (CTD)

-When you are playing your game you may find yourself back on your desktop with an error message to do with NVidia, AMD or graphics card.
+While playing your game, you may find yourself back on your desktop with an error message with NVidia, AMD, or graphics card.
 I have seen occurrences with no error message appear.
-And apart from that, maybe the game itself reporting a crash.
+And apart from that, maybe the game itself is reporting a crash.

 4. Your computer reboots or powers off

-In cases where it’s a little more serious, your computer could reboot during gaming or shut down completely.
+In cases where it’s a little more serious, your computer could reboot during gaming, freeze, or shut down completely.
 When you experience the latter, it’s usually not good.
 Further damage could have occurred.
-If your computer won’t start aftward try these steps:
+If your computer doesn’t turn on aftward, try these steps: